Manage a Debian 6 (Squeeze) Linode with ISPConfig

 ISPConfig is an open-source control panel similar to proprietary software like CPanel or Plesk.
 It features a wide variety of options to help you control your server and allow other users to maintain their websites.

-Before beginning this guide we assume that you have completed the getting started guide.
+Before beginning this guide we assume that you have completed the Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 This guide assumes you are installing this on a clean system.
 If you feel that you will not need certain features that are mentioned in this document, please feel free to exclude them from your setup.